Mwags24/Brevolium_Notebook/_posts/2020-5-20-Graphs_methods.md

 tags:
 ---

-##
+##Graphs showing the amount of missing Info

 Using the tables of Missing info found {add link here} A boxplot was created of all depths showing the outliers

-![Boxplot]({{ site.baseurl }}/images/Missing_info_boxplot.pdf "Boxplot of all Depths") Any individule with over .2 missing info was labled
+![Boxplot]({{ site.baseurl }}/images/Missing_info_boxplot.pdf "Boxplot of all Depths")

+Any individule with over .2 missing info was labled

 The next box plot only has individules at 10x depth
 ![Boxplot10x]({{ site.baseurl }}/images/Missing_info_boxplot_10x.pdf "Boxplot of 10x")

-any individule with over .2 missing info is labled
+Any individule with over .2 missing info is labled

 Next a bar graph was created that showed the average missing info over all depths of each individule